karlo-babic/graph-meme-pool/README.md

 # Graph Meme Pool (GMP) v1

-This repository contains the source code for the research paper:

-**"Selection in the Meme Pool: Graph-Based Evolution of Textual Content"**
+You are viewing the `v1` branch, which contains the specific version of the code used for the research paper: **"Selection in the Meme Pool: Graph-Based Evolution of Textual Content"**.
 (TODO: link the paper)

+This branch is for archival and reproducibility purposes.
+For the latest features, bug fixes, and active development, please use the **[`main` branch](https://github.com/karlo-babic/graph-meme-pool/tree/main)**.

 ## Abstract